 The Syrian government has ordered the closure of a US school and cultural centre in the capital, Damascus, in the wake of the raid.

 The Damascus Community School, also known as the American School, was told to close its doors on Tuesday.

 On Monday, Syria’s foreign minister accused the US of conducting a planned act of “criminal and terrorist aggression” in broad daylight with “blunt determination”.

 Walid Muallem, speaking in London, said he did not believe the killing of civilians had been a mistake and warned that “we would defend our territories” if there is a repeat of the weekend raid.

 “All of them are civilian, unarmed, and they are on Syrian territory,” he said.

-Muallem said that among the dead were a farmer, three children and a fisherman.
+Muallem said that a farmer, three children and a fisherman were among the dead.

 “Killing civilians in international law means a terrorist aggression.
 We consider this a criminal and terrorist action,” he said.

-Syrian state television reported that four US military helicopters were involved in the incident as families buried the dead in the village near the town of Abu Kamal.
+Syrian state television reported that four US military helicopters had been involved in the incident near the town of Abu Kamal.

-The area targeted lies close to the Iraqi border city of Qaim, which in the past has been a crossing point for fighters, weapons and money used to fuel the armed Sunni opposition against Iraq’s government.
+The area is close to the Iraqi border city of Qaim which, in the past, has been a crossing point for fighters, weapons and money used to fuel the armed Sunni opposition against Iraq’s US-backed government.